Plombo/vcromclaim/neogeo_readme.txt

 Roughly half of the Neo Geo virtual console games are encrypted.
 Vcromclaim will tell you if a game is encrypted, and refer to this file.

+Note that "encryption" in this file refers to the Wii specific encrption.
+If does NOT refer to the original encryption that some games originally had, like Metal Slug 3 and Metal Slug 4.

 The steps are, roughly:
 1. Run ShowMiiWads to pack the game as a Wad
 2. Run the Wad in Dolphin